 In case there is again unacceptable behaviour - earlier than the planned evaluation moment - despite the official warning and the yellow card, parent(s) are called immediately, and the pupil is sent home.
 The parent(s) always pick up the pupil.
 The pupil is not allowed to go home by him/herself.
 The pupil may not come to school the next day.
 Home learning is provided by the teacher.
 The teacher informs the Director and makes an appointment with all parties: the teacher, the parent(s), the pupil and the Director.
 The time-out situation is explained by Director.
 A report is made of this conversation in our monitoring system by the teacher and this is mailed to parents.
-An (updated) educational plan and an agreement is made in consultation with the parent(s) and pupil and this is evaluated after approximately 6 weeks.
+An (updated) educational plan after about 6 weeks during a follow-up meeting.

+and an agreement is made in consultation with the parent(s) and pupil and this is evaluated after approximately 6 weeks.
 A child coach or other specialist can be involved for advice.
 This is mailed to the parent(s)).